-The Board also has adopted an insider trading policy (the "Insider Trading Policy") to govern the trading of shares by directors, officers and employees of Carmanah.
+The Board has also adopted:

-i. disclose how an interested party may obtain a copy of the written code;
+- 1. An insider trading policy (the "Insider Trading Policy") to govern the trading of shares by directors, officers and employees of Carmanah, and - 2.
+An Anti-corruption policy ("the Anti-Corruption Policy") that outlines the Company's commitment to conducting business in accordance with all applicable laws and regulations and to the highest ethical standards. - i. disclose how an interested party may obtain a copy of the written code;

-The Code of Conduct, the Whistleblower Policy and the Insider Trading Policy are available on Carmanah's web site (www.carmanah.com).
+The Code of Conduct, the Whistleblower Policy and the Insider Trading Policy are available on Carmanah's web site at www.carmanah.com.